Joint Statement on the Emergency Medicine 2023 Match Results

 5. Credit for authorship of published research results should be based upon accepted principles governing authorship of scientific publications.
 CORD's sponsorship of published survey results should be noted in the acknowledgments accompanying publications.

 6. The CORD listserv is not the appropriate venue to post the survey, the Sharepoint IS the appropriate and best method to distribute or post surveys for CORD member participation, and a brief email to the listserv announcing the posting on Sharepoint is permitted.
 Sharepoint will have a section for CORD endorsed survey and research instruments, and a separate section for brief, non-CORD endorsed surveys.

 Dream Act Health Professionals Statement of Support

-Health professions organizations have come together to support legislation that would provide a pathway to citizenship for undocumented young people and those approved for Deferred Action for Childhood Arrivals (DACA)
+Health professional organizations have come together to support legislation that would provide a pathway to citizenship for undocumented young people and those approved for Deferred Action for Childhood Arrivals (DACA)

 Coalition to Oppose Medical Merit Badges